oessaid/react-theme-faithful/README.md

 # README

-## This is a theme that tries to be faithful to the syntax coloring React's website code examples.
+This is a VS Code theme that tries to be faithful to the syntax coloring from React's website code examples.